 The Receivership Entities wholly or partially own and/or operate various live entertainment venues throughout the world.
-The status of these venues are as follows:
+The Receiver has previously sold several of these venues and this report does not discuss such venues.
+The status of the venues the Receiver is still administering is as follows: